digitoimistodude/dudestack/README.md

  - [Composer](https://getcomposer.org/) to take care of WordPress installation and plugin dependencies and updates
  - [Dotenv](https://github.com/vlucas/phpdotenv)-environments for development, staging and production
  - Support for LEMP and Vagrant development environments
- - Support for Bitbucket and Github repo initialization
+ - Support for Github repo initialization

 ## Requirements

 * Basic knowledge about bash scripting, deployment with capistrano, npm packages, bundle, composer etc.
 * Vagrant ([marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant)) OR [osx-lemp-setup](https://github.com/digitoimistodude/osx-lemp-setup) but can be configured for MAMP or even Docker (in planning)
-* Bitbucket account
+* GitHub account
 * Unix-based OS (built for Mac OS X by default)
 * Access to staging and production servers that supports sftp and git
 * Projects located under $HOME/Projects